paper-trail-gem/paper_trail/README.md

 * Allows you to get at every version, including the original, even once destroyed.
 * Allows you to get at every version even if the schema has since changed.
 * Allows you to get at the version as of a particular time.
-* Automatically records who was responsible if your controller has a `current_user` method.
+* Automatically records who was responsible via your controller.
+PaperTrail calls `current_user` by default, if it exists, but you can have it call any method you like.
 * Allows you to set who is responsible at model-level (useful for migrations).
-* Allows you to store arbitrary metadata with each version (useful for filtering versions).
+* Allows you to store arbitrary model-level metadata with each version (useful for filtering versions).
+* Allows you to store arbitrary controller-level information with each version, e.g. remote IP.
 * Can be turned off/on per class (useful for migrations).
 * Can be turned off/on globally (useful for testing).
 * No configuration necessary.